wp-plugins/nextgen-facebook/readme.txt

 == Resources ==

-[Follow this RSS feed from Surnia Ulula](http://surniaulula.com/category/application/wordpress/wp-plugins/ngfb/feed/) for news about the NGFB Open Graph plugin.
+You can follow [@surniaululacom on Twitter](https://twitter.com/surniaululacom) and [this RSS feed from Surnia Ulula](http://surniaulula.com/category/application/wordpress/wp-plugins/ngfb/feed/) for on-going news about the NGFB Open Graph plugin.

 Need help?
 See the plugin [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/), [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) or visit the [Support Forum](http://wordpress.org/support/plugin/nextgen-facebook) on WordPress.org.